-DSFBs should liaise with their associated Fisheries Trust on the production and implementation of catchment based fisheries management plans consistent with the formal programme of fishery management planning in Scotland which is led by the Trusts.
+DSFBs should liaise with their associated Fisheries Trust on the production and implementation of catchment-based fisheries management plans.

 In conjunction with fishery trusts, DSFBs should ensure that such plans are aligned with WFD objectives and operate on a systematic cycle.
 Such plans should be discussed with the Area Advisory Groups and other relevant interests.